What are child arrangements?

 Parents can either agree to changes informally, or as a last resort apply to the court for modifications to the existing order.

-What is a warning notice on a Child Arrangement Order?
+What is a warning notice on a Child Arrangements Order?

-What happens if there is a breach of Child Arrangement Order?
+What happens if there is a breach of Child Arrangements Order?

 The consequences of breaching the Order can be significant.
 If the order contains a warning notice, it is most likely that the aggrieved parent will apply for a Contact Enforcement Order to enforce the Child Arrangements Order.
 The court has the following options upon receiving a complaint:

-Breaching a Child Arrangement Order may also result in the parent being held in contempt of court.
+Breaching a Child Arrangements Order may also result in the parent being held in contempt of court.

 What is a Contact Enforcement Order?

-A contact enforcement order is a legal measure taken to ensure that a person complies with the conditions of a Child Arrangement Order.
-If a party is not complying with the conditions of a Child Arrangement Order, a court may impose punitive measures or enforce the order.
-The court needs to be satisfied “beyond reasonable doubt” that a person has failed to comply with a provision of the child arrangement order before making an enforcement order.
+A contact enforcement order is a legal measure taken to ensure that a person complies with the conditions of a Child Arrangements Order.
+If a party is not complying with the conditions of a Child Arrangements Order, a court may impose punitive measures or enforce the order.
+The court needs to be satisfied “beyond reasonable doubt” that a person has failed to comply with a provision of the child arrangements order before making an enforcement order.